County councils are commonly awarded coats of arms,

 was formed from these arms, which is often inaccurately marketed as the flag of Merseyside.
 Merseyside was not a county, only an administrative area which existed for only twelve years, being abolished in 1986.
 The arms and the banner formed from them only ever represented the local authority which owned the arms.
 There was never an actual Merseyside flag.
 The county flags to fly in this area are Lancashire and Cheshire.

 we see the armorial banner of Norfolk County Council, from 1904 to the present day.
 This banner is incorrectly sold and flown as the ‘Norfolk Flag’; it actually represents just the Norfolk County Council.
 There is no general permission to fly this armorial banner.
 Norfolk only has one county flag which represents the shire and the people of Norfolk, rather than an administrative body, and does not require permission to fly.
+A further consideration regarding this design is that it includes a golden lion, in a pose heraldically termed ‘passant guardant’.
+This specific gold lion is a ‘Royal Lion’, a charge found on the royal banner of England, whose use is much restricted by the Crown.
+Use of this charge, without explicit permission from the Queen, in itself is actually unlawful and the grant of arms to the council includes no such provision for its usage beyond the County Council.

 Until September 11th 2014 there was no Northamptonshire flag.
 Occasional use was made of this entirely spurious creation